 Real estate listings that include video see a whopping 403 percent increase in listing inquiries, according to Inman.
-And real estate video isn’t only great for getting more inquiries.
+And real estate video marketing isn’t only great for getting more inquiries.
 It’s also a fantastic tool for building trust, showcasing your expertise, and getting your name out there to convert more clients.

 If you’re looking to boost your real estate business with video, we’re here to help.
 We’ve compiled 12 real estate video ideas, plus examples for inspiration, and templates that’ll make it easy for you to get started.

 We’ve broken the ideas out into a few separate sections so you can easily find the right video for your goal, whether it’s to boost your listings, get new business, or make a name for yourself in your community.
 Ready to make a real estate video?

 When potential buyers or renters are searching for a new home, video is a way to make your listings stand out from the crowd.
 So we’ll start with a few ideas for incorporating video into your listings.

 First things first: property listing videos are a must.
 A listing video gives you the opportunity to pair photos with video clips and text to tell the story of a property more fully than you can with photos alone.
 These videos can be shared in your listing itself, as well as on your website, your social media accounts, or anywhere you’re promoting your listing.